 Cat & Dog Vaccinations in Cincinnati, OH

 Protecting your pet from preventable animal diseases is essential to their health and the health of the general population.
 Though the majority of these diseases are not contagious to people, some like rabies is.
 Infected animals spread rabies through bites and scratches and the disease is prevalent in wildlife.
 Due to the threat of the rabies virus, vaccination is required by law in most states.
 In general, cat & dog vaccinations control the spread of serious and contagious diseases.
 Furthermore, many animal-specific diseases, such as distemper in dogs and panleukopenia in cats, are only rare now because pet owners have been responsibly vaccinating their pets.
-Stay current on your pet's disease protection and update vaccinations or start a vaccination schedule today.
+Stay current on disease protection and update pet vaccinations or start a vaccination schedule today.
 Our Cincinnati animal hospital is eager to help.

 A Timeline for Your Pet's Vaccines

 During the first few months of your pet's life, they should be administered their initial round of vaccines.
 Essentially, initial cat & dog vaccinations stimulate the immune-boosting effect.
 Then, boosters to follow enhance protection and ensure that diseases are recognized and fought off if your pet is exposed.
 After booster schedules are completed during your pet's first year of life, vaccines are updated every one or three years.

 - Distemper-parvo combination vaccine administered at 6-8 weeks of age

 - Three booster shots of distemper-parvo combo spaced 3-4 weeks apart with the final given at 16 weeks of age or after

 - Revaccination of distemper-parvo after the final booster is every one to three years (dependant on exposure risk)

 - Rabies vaccination at 12 weeks of age with a booster one year later